jdan/dynamo.js/README.md

 <p>I wish I could <span class="dynamo" data-lines="alter,edit,mutate,morph">change</span> one of these words.</p>
 ```

-and activate it like so:
+and activate it like so: (this is done automatically for you, but you can use `.dynamo()` on any target)

 ```
 <script type="text/javascript">